 🍊 Bio 🍊

-George Morl (B. 1994 Basildon, UK) is an artist, poet, writer, and researcher exploring queer dialogues, social inclusion, as well as the remits between art and science.
+George Morl (B. 1994 Basildon, UK) is an artist, writer, and researcher exploring queer dialogues, social inclusion, as well as the remits between art and science.
 He received his BA (2013-2016), and MA in Fine Art (2016-2018) from UCA.
 In 2018 ‘Precious Boys’, Southend Museums opened, combining his works with their collection, investigating how ‘body-image’ in digital culture is entwined with ‘construction’ under the representation of male bodies in art history.
-Others include ‘Paradise Hotel’, UCA, Canterbury (2016), perspectives of neurological disorders through reproducing sensoriums of the children’s hospital; ‘Platform 2016’, Turner Contemporary, Margate (2016) a series of sculptures exploring male loneliness in coastal towns.
+Others include ‘Paradise Hotel’, UCA, Canterbury (2016), examining perspectives of sensory processing in neurodivergent conditions through reproducing sensoriums of the hospitals; ‘Platform 2016’, Turner Contemporary, Margate (2016) a series of sculptures exploring male loneliness in coastal towns.
 Precious Boys#2, examining post-industry in relationship to male suicide toured Herbert Read Gallery, Canterbury (2016); Turner Contemporary, Margate (2016); Beecroft Gallery, Southend (2018).

-Morl was awarded a Firstsite Collectors Group Award (2019) and shortlisted for Jerwood Bursary (2019).
-Awarded UCA Vice Chancellor Prize (2016), nominated for Platform Award (2016), and selected by Turner Contemporary for ‘Platform 2016’.
+Morl has won awards including Firstsite Collectors Group Award (2019), shortlisted for Jerwood Bursary (2019), UCA Vice Chancellor Prize (2016), nominated for Platform Award (2016), and selected by Turner Contemporary for ‘Platform 2016’.
 Recipient of Darren Henley Scholarship (2016) for researching male working class identities and poverty in relation to body-image disorders.
-In 2015 he founded Orange Orient, an independent initiative for accessible projects debating the interjections of science and arts; artist publications include Pubescent Plumes (2018), Vials of Vigils (2016), and Sepia Solace (2015).
 Work by Morl is held in museum and private collections.

 All works and text © George Morl 2020